-due date means the relevant due date under paragraph 9 or, if applicable, paragraph 11 of this Reporting Standard.
+due date means the relevant due date under paragraph 9 or, if applicable, the date on a notice of extension given under paragraph 11 of this Reporting Standard.

 officer has the meaning in the Private Health Insurance (Prudential Supervision) Act 2015.